JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 But, that's actually by design.
-Chainguard is so proud of their consistently low vulnerabilities that they provide an [interactive graph](https://visualization-ui.chainguard.app/bar?left=nginx%3alatest&right=cgr.dev%2fchainguard%2fnginx%3alatest) that you can use to compare the `nginx:latest` findings to the `cgr.dev/chainguard/nginx:latest` findings (at least, according to [Trivy](https://github.com/aquasecurity/trivy), another popular docker image vulnerability scanning tool).
+Chainguard is so proud of their consistently low vulnerabilities that they provide an [interactive graph](https://visualization-ui.chainguard.app/bar?left=nginx%3alatest&right=cgr.dev%2fchainguard%2fnginx%3alatest) that you can use to compare the `nginx:latest` findings to the `cgr.dev/chainguard/nginx:latest` findings (at least according to [Trivy](https://github.com/aquasecurity/trivy), another popular docker image vulnerability scanning tool).

 ```{note}
 Worried about those "unknown relationship type" errors?
 I was too, until I found [this